bfg-s/dto/README.md

 echo $dto->name; // John Doe
 ```
-Here we have added an additional field name to the "name" field and we can now use 2 fields to insert data.
+Here we have added a field name to the "name" field and we can now use two fields to insert data.

 For property extends:
 ```php